NCBI-Hackathons/TheVariantExpress/README.md

 # What's the problem?

-With the amount of genetic factors, it is very difficult to link a mechanism to casusality
+With the amount of genetic factors, it is very difficult to link a mechanism to casusality and expression.
+This leads to unknowns when trying to consider expressions to any variants that are pathogenic.
+DISVAR will show associations between variants and expressions to better identify the pathways through which a variant acts.

-Difficult to link causality and a mechanism  (driving genes) Can have a variant that we know is pathogenic but not know what pathway through which it acts If you have overexpression and know a gene drives it.. you may not know what causes the change in expression Corresponding variation and